Contact Us 1-800-596-4880

 To prevent this behavior, it is necessary to enable the Quorum Protocol.
 This protocol is used to allow one set of nodes to continue processing data while other sets do nothing with the shared data until they reconnect.
 Basically, when a disconnection occurs, only the portion with the most nodes will continue to function.
 For instance, assume two data centers, one with three nodes and another with two nodes.
 If a connectivity problem occurs in the data center with two nodes, then the data center with three nodes will continue to function, and the second data center will not.
 If the three-node data center goes offline, none of your nodes will function.
 To prevent this outage, you must create the cluster in at least three data centers with the same number of nodes.
 It is unlikely for two data centers to crash, so if just one data center goes offline, the cluster will always be functional.

-A cluster partition that does not have enough nodes to function will continue reacting to external system calls, but all operations over the object stores will fail, preventing data generation.
+A cluster partition that doesn’t have enough nodes to function will continue reacting to external system calls, but all operations over the object stores will fail, preventing data generation.

 Limitations